Latest posts by Alexander Jarvis (see all)

 Content is essential to the success of companies.
 They need audio-visual content to engage and delight their customers.

-Currently, SMEs need struggle to write a relevant brief, set a reasonable budget for content and find good quality creatives.
+Currently, SMEs need the struggle to write a relevant brief, set a reasonable budget for content and find good quality creatives.
 Creative freelancers struggle to build a professional network and find paid work.

 Twine is a marketplace that connects companies to our network of creative freelancers in music, design and film.